HowardMei/s6-overlay/README.md

 * Able to operate in "The Docker Way"
 * Usable with all base images - Ubuntu, CentOS, Fedora, and even Busybox.
 * Distributed as a single .tar.gz file, to keep your image's number of layers small.
-* A whole set of utilities included in `s6` and `s6-portable-utils`.
-They include handy and composable utilities which make our lives much, much easier.
 * Log rotating out-of-the-box through `logutil-service` which uses [`s6-log`](http://skarnet.org/software/s6/s6-log.html) under the hood.

 ## The Docker Way?